French

 Hours: 36L

-This half-year course, which works as an introduction to translation, is designed to improve students’ mastery of French through English to French and French to English translations.
-Emphasis is on the practice of translation of a variety of texts and documents, and on the introduction to the practice of oral interpretation from one language to the other.
+This introduction to translation, is designed to improve students’ mastery of French stylistics through English to French and French to English translations.
+Emphasis is on the practice of translation of a variety of texts and documents with an introduction to the practice of oral interpretation from one language to the other.

 Exclusion: FSL375Y1, FSL415H1, FSL442H1, FSL443H1, FSL472H1, FSL473H1, FSL475H1.
 Students who are fluent French speakers or whose command of the French language is equivalent to near-native proficiency must contact the Department of French before enrolling in this course.